-The Office of the Auditor-General's market place practice efforts are as outlined below:
+The Office market place practice efforts are as outlined below:

 a) Responsible Competition

 The Office upholds transparent processes in the sourcing and selection of all suppliers and service providers.
 This open competition, in addition to observance of integrity and ethical practices at every level of procurement, has enabled the Office to realize fair competition amongst players and ensure compliance with Article 227 of the Constitution.